Rosemary Garlic Mashed Potatoes

 • Add the garlic cloves and rosemary sprigs to the warmed cream mixture.
 Let it steep for 10 minutes to infuse the flavors.
 Remove the rosemary sprigs and discard the garlic cloves (or mash them in if you prefer a stronger garlic flavor).

 • Drain the potatoes well in a colander.
-Return them to the pot and use a potato masher or ricer to mash them until smooth and creamy.
+Return them to the pot and use a potato masher, ricer, or hand mixer to mash them until smooth and creamy.

 • Gradually add the warm cream mixture to the mashed potatoes, mixing until well combined.
 Season with salt and pepper to taste.